An extension of the Lindstr\"om-Gessel-Viennot theorem: Statement of main results

 Then the total weight of families of non-intersecting paths connecting $U$ to $V$ is given by

-\end{theorem} \begin{remark} On a directed acyclic graph, the Lindstr{\"o}m-Gessel-Viennot theorem gives the signed enumeration \eqref{eq.GV} or the simplified case \eqref{eq.cor} with the compatibility of two sets of the marked points.
-Our result (Theorem \ref{thm.main}) provides the straight enumeration \eqref{eq.main} when the starting and ending points of paths are given arbitrarily, although with less generality of the graph which requires to have an upward planar drawing. \end{remark} \begin{example} Figure~\ref{fig.example} shows the $6 \times 6$ grid graph, with the horizontal edges oriented east, weighted by $x$, and vertical edges oriented north, weighted by $y$.
+\end{theorem} \begin{remark} On a directed acyclic graph, the Lindstr{\"o}m-Gessel-Viennot theorem gives the signed enumeration \eqref{eq.GV} or the simplified case \eqref{eq.cor} when the starting and ending points are compatible.
+Our result (Theorem \ref{thm.main}) gives the straight enumeration for arbitrary (equinumerous) starting and ending points for any digraph that has an upward planar drawing. \end{remark} \begin{example} Figure~\ref{fig.example} shows the $6 \times 6$ grid graph, with the horizontal edges oriented east, weighted by $x$, and vertical edges oriented north, weighted by $y$.
 In this example $n=2$, so we have two starting points $U=\{u_1,u_2\}$ and two ending points $V=\{v_1,v_2\}$.
 We would like to find the weighted sum of non-intersecting paths from $U$ to $V$.

 Note that there are two connection types: $\mathsf{id}$ and $(12)$ (see Figure~\ref{fig.ex1} and Figure~\ref{fig.ex2}, respectively).
 Thus the Lindstr{\"o}m-Gessel-Viennot theorem gives the signed weighted count